All Episodes

 We'll continue.

-Uh Devin Nunes at the top of the next hour, big news day, and of course, Greg Craig now, the White House counsel of Obama.
+And, of course, Greg Craig now, the White House counsel of Obama.

-On the first one is FISA abuse and other matters.
+On the first one, is FISA abuse and other matters.

-Uh that also could ensnarl uh many Americans.
+That also could ensnar many Americans.

-And we are so that's kind of the second one.
+And we are, so that's kind of the second one.

-Uh as you know, we've had a lot of concerns with the way intelligence was used.
+As you know, we've had a lot of concerns with the way intelligence was used.

-So there are about a dozen highly sensified, highly sensitive classified information leaks that were given to only a few reporters over the last two and a half plus years.
+So there are about a dozen highly sensified, highly sensitive, classified information leaks that were given to only a few reporters over the last two and a half plus years.

-So, you know, we don't know if there's actually been any leak investigations that have been opened, uh, but we do believe that we've got pretty good information and a pretty good idea of who could be behind these leaks.
+So, you know, we don't know if there's actually been any leak investigations that have been opened, but we do believe that we've got pretty good information and a pretty good idea of who could be behind these leaks.

-But first tell us how many people is this capturing.
+But first, tell us how many people is this capturing?

 Can you give us any names on this list in terms of your referrals?